-As an independent, publicly traded company, we may become more susceptible to market fluctuations and other adverse events than we would have been were we still a part of Ziff Davis.
+As an independent, publicly traded company, we may become more susceptible to market fluctuations and other adverse events, as compared to when we were still a part of Ziff Davis.
 As part of Ziff Davis, we were able to enjoy certain benefits from Ziff Davis's operating diversity and available capital for investments and other uses.
 As an independent, publicly traded company, we do not have similar operating diversity and may not have similar access to capital markets, which could have a material adverse effect on our business, results of operations and financial condition.